EzerIT/BibleOL/README.md

 *If you want to set up a Bible OL website, or if you want to develop for Bible OL, you must read the file techdoc/techdoc.pdf.*

+## Installation

+### Dockerized Installation
+Go to the Dockerfiles directory for detailed instructions on how to run Bible Online Learner on any computer.

+### Standard Installation
+Read Chapter 3 in techdoc/techdoc.pdf

 ## Contribute
 Since Bible OL is fully developed in Open Source, you are welcome to contribute.